amabelleS/amabelleS/README.md

 Hy, I'm Amabelle, and I'm a web developer:)

-- 🔭 I’m currently working on an e-commerce project, a react app with Redux, Hooks, GraphQL, ContextAPI, Stripe, and Firebase
+- 🔭 I’ve recently learned typescript, implemented with react, ESbuild, lerna, node.js and express, will be published to npm soon
-- 🌱 I’m currently learning typescript
+- 🌱 I’m currently working on an e-commerce project, a react app with Redux, Hooks, GraphQL, ContextAPI, Stripe, and Firebase
 - 👯 I’m looking to collaborate on social network for gardeners and community gardens
 - 💬 Ask me everything about react.js
 - ⚡ CSS, HTML, JS, REST API (CRUD) React.js & hooks ,Redux, Typescrips, Node.js, Express, MongoDB, Mongoose, Firebase and more.